slowkow/allelefrequencies/README.md

     ## 14:   kir  3DL2   30
     ## 15:   kir 2DL5B   24

 Sum the allele frequencies for each gene in each population.
-This lets us see which populations have a set of allele frequencies that adds up to 100 percent:
+This allows us to see which populations have a set of allele frequencies that adds up to 100 percent:

 ``` r
 d %>%